AIChubar/GPTJRPG/README.md

 The game only supports the Windows OS and doesn't require any additional software installed.
 The following steps should be done in order to play the game:

-1. Extract the compressed "GPT_JRPG_BUILD.zip" file locally.
+1. Extract the compressed `GPT_JRPG_BUILD.zip` file locally.
-2. Launch the "GPT JRPG.exe" executable that can be found in the extracted folder.
+2. Launch the `GPT JRPG.exe` executable that can be found in the extracted folder.
-3. Choose one of the available Game Worlds and click the button "Start Game"
+3. Choose one of the available Game Worlds and click the button `Start Game`

  ![Menu](./images/menu.png)